-According to legend, Hanuman is the son of Anjana and Kesari, son of Brihaspati.
+According to legends, Hanuman is the son of Anjana and Kesari, son of Brihaspati.
 Anjana was once an apsara (heavenly maiden) — named Punjikastala, who was cursed and transformed into a monkey woman for poking fun and disturbing meditation of a sage, who looked like a monkey.
 On her penance, the sage said that she would be redeemed from this curse after giving birth to a son.
 She would be freed from this curse only if she gave birth to an incarnation of Lord Shiva.
 Anjana’s dedicated prayers and meditation to Shiva without any food or water soon gave her fruitful results.
 Lord Shiva was impressed with her prayers and wished to bless her with a son who will be immortal.

 Though there is no sociological research available to explain this phenomenon, as per folklore, Lord Hanuman was born in a cave near Anjan Gram in Gumla district in the Indian state of Jharkhand.
 Anjan Gram is a small village about 18 km away from Gumla and around 130 km from Ranchi.
 Goddess Anjani was the mother of Lord Hanuman on whose name this place was named Anjan Gram.
 Anjani Gufa (cave) is at 4 km from the village upon a hill.
 It’s believed that mother Anjani used to live here.
 There is an idol of Mother Anjani with Hanuman in her lap near Anjani Gufa.
 It is known as the birthplace of Mahavir Hanuman.